Winegrowing

 Identifying training needs

-Regular analysis of the company's existing skills and future needs enables us to anticipate changes in the sector and implement appropriate training initiatives.
+A regular analysis of the skills present in the company and of future needs makes it possible to anticipate developments in the sector and to set up appropriate training actions.

 • Technical training (viticulture, oenology, etc.)

-• Training in new technologies and sustainable practices
+• Training on new technologies and sustainable practices

 Setting up a training plan

-Drawing up an annual training plan helps to structure skills development initiatives and align them with the winery's strategic objectives.
+Developing an annual training plan makes it possible to structure skills development actions and align them with the wine estate's strategic objectives.

 Forward-looking management of jobs and skills (GPEC)